guettli/scrum/README.md

 I am not happy with the term "Sprint", but up to now I found no better alternative.
 Do you have one?

+# Beyond Sprint

+I guess the C-level wants more than two week planing.
+They think in quarters and years.

+Scrum only defines the sprint, but no higher level or long term planing.

+[Quarterly OKRs](https://en.wikipedia.org/wiki/OKR) can be used for planing beyond two/three week sprints.

+That's great.
+Now you have both: Waterfall/Gantt and Scrum ... oh what fun.